 - 1. By letter of 29 May 2020, Mr Michael Aastrup Jensen, Chairperson of the PACE Monitoring Committee, requested the opinion of the Venice Commission on the draft amendments to the Attorneyship Law (see the original version of the Law no 1136 of 19 March 1969, CDL-REF(2020)032).
 On 11 July 2020 the draft amendments were adopted by the Turkish Parliament (see CDL-REF(2020)033, containing the amendments of 11 July 2020, with the explanatory note of 30 June 2020).
 The focus of this opinion will be on the July 2020 amendments to the original Attorneyship Law (hereinafter referred to as "the 2020 amendments"; see the consolidated version of the Attorneyship Law after July 2020, CDL-REF(2020)064). - 2.
-Mr Paolo Carozza (member, USA), Mr. Nicolae Ešanu (substitute member, Moldova), Ms Regina Kiener (member, Switzerland) and Mr Jørgen Steen Sørensen (member, Denmark) acted as rapporteurs.
-Mr Jeremy McBride was appointed as legal expert for the DGI. - 3.
+Mr Paolo Carozza (member, USA), Mr. Nicolae Ešanu (substitute member, Republic of Moldova), Ms Regina Kiener (member, Switzerland) and Mr Jørgen Steen Sørensen (member, Denmark) acted as rapporteurs.
+Mr Jeremy McBride was appointed as legal expert for the Directorate General of Human Rights and Rule of Law (DGI) of the Council of Europe. - 3.
 Due to the Covid-19 pandemic, no visit to Ankara was possible, but several videoconferences were held on 4, 9 and 10 September 2020.
 The rapporteurs discussed the amendments with the representatives of various bar associations, of the Union of Turkish Bar Associations, of the Ministry of Justice, of political parties in Parliament, and of civil society.
 The Commission is grateful to the Turkish Ministry of Justice for facilitation of those virtual meetings. - 4.
-This opinion was prepared in reliance on the English translation of the of original Law and the 2020 amendments.
+This Joint Opinion was prepared in reliance on the English translation of the of original Law and the 2020 amendments.
 These translations may not always accurately reflect the original version in Turkish on all points.
 Therefore, certain issues raised may be due to problems of translation. - 5.
-This opinion was drafted on the basis of comments by the rapporteurs and the results of the series of virtual meetings with Turkish interlocutors.
-It was adopted by the Venice Commission at its ...
-Plenary Session (Venice, ...).
+This opinion was examined by the Commission members through a written procedure replacing the sub-commission meetings and, following an exchange of views with Mr Hacı Ali Açikgül, Head of Department of Human Rights, Ministry of Justice, adopted by the Venice Commission at its online 124th Plenary Session (8-9 October 2020).